Minyan Ohalecha

 Minyan Ohalecha - your tent minyan

 Our new alternative Shabbat morning service, Minyan Ohalecha: Your Tent Minyan, takes place in the CSI Parking Lot on Saturday mornings starting at 9:30am.
 The minyan is a completely lay-led Shabbat morning service, with a familiar feel and some modifications to accommodate the needs of a lay-led service.
-Masks will be required for all participants.
+Congregants are permitted to be unmasked while under their tents.
+Participants are asked to mask if choosing to visit in close proximity to one another.
 The experience is limited to 12 units and registrations will be accepted on a "first-come first-served" basis.
 Scroll down for full info and an FAQ and REGISTER via the buttons below.

 Please note: Our medical advisory committee has updated our policy regarding Minyan Ohalecha.
 Individual congregants may now elect to share a tent with another individual congregant in order to experience the service in closer connection.
 This will be left to the discretion of each individual.
 Both participants must mutually agree upon the arrangement in order to be placed together, and will be seated at least six feet apart from one another.
 Please indicate such a preference when completing your registration form.